 Bartel (1994) first estimates a simple cross section production function including formal training programmes in the effective labour term.
-She does not find an effect of formal training on productivity in the same year.
-The estimation may be biased, however, due to unobserved heterogeneity between firms that leads to a correlation between the formal training measure and the error term, see Griliches and Mairesse

-(1995).
-In order to avoid this bias, she estimates a first difference model in which the change in labour productivity between 1983 and 1986 is regressed on changes in the incidence of training programmes.
+She does not find an effect of formal training on productivity.
+The estimation may be biased, however, due to unobserved heterogeneity between firms that leads to a correlation between the formal training measure and the error term, see Griliches and Mairesse (1995).
+In order to avoid this bias, she estimates a first difference model in which the change in labour productivity between 1983 and 1986 is regressed on changes in training programmes.
 She finds that businesses that were operating below their expected labour productivity levels in 1983 implemented new employee training programmes after 1983 that brought productivity up to the level of comparable businesses by 1986.

 Barrett and O'Connell (2001) apply the same estimation strategy while regressing the level of training instead of the change in training on the change in productivity.
 They argue that training is adding to human capital, which might lead to an increase in productivity later on.
-They use data of two waves of Irish firms surveyed in 1993 and 1995 with a response rate in the second wave as low as one third of the initial firms.
+They use data of two waves of Irish firms surveyed in 1993 and 1995 with the low response rate of one third of the initial firms answering the second wave.
 Their main result is that the level of general training has a significantly positive effect on productivity growth while this is not the case for the level of specific training.
 Neither paper addresses endogeneity of the introduction of training programmes, however, and they are based on deliberately chosen samples (Dearden, Reed and Van Reenen, 2000).

 Black and Lynch (1996) estimate a standard Cobb-Douglas production function including training intensity, three specific types of training activities and several controls for other workplace practices.
-The estimations are based on a data set from the 1994 US-American National Center on the Educational Quality of the Workforce (EQW), an employers survey, which was especially designed for this purpose.
-They find no impact of the number of employees trained while a high percentage of formal training outside working hours has a positive impact on productivity in manufacturing and computer training has a positive impact on productivity in nonmanufacturing.
+The estimations are based on a data set from the 1994 US-American National Center on the Educational Quality of the Workforce National Employers Survey, which was especially designed for this purpose.
+They find an no impact of the number of employees trained while a high percentage of formal training outside working hours has a positive impact on productivity in manufacturing.
 Their cross-section study is prone to unobserved heterogeneity bias, however.

-Therefore, Black and Lynch (2001) supplement their data on training and other workplace practices used in their 1996 article with panel data from the Longitudinal Research Database (LRD).
-They check for observed and unobserved time-invariant heterogeneity between the firms by estimating a Cobb-Douglas production function without the workplace practices in several fixed effects panel models.
-From these regressions, they calculate the average firm-specific, time-invariant residual.
+Therefore, Black and Lynch (2001) supplement their specific data on training and other workplace practices used in their 1996 article with panel data from the Longitudinal Research Database (LRD).
+They control for observed and unobserved time-invariant heterogeneity between the firms by estimating a Cobb-Douglas production function without the workplace practices in several fixed effects panel models.
+From these regressions, they calculate the average firm-specific, timeinvariant residual.
 In a second step, they regress this average residual on training and other workplace practices.
 In this paper, training measured by the number of employees trained still has no impact on productivity in any regression (correcting for heterogeneity or not) while some other personnel measures do have one.
 Black and Lynch (2001), p.
 443, admit, however, that their estimation techniques are prone to endogeneity bias in the second estimation step.